Opteo/google-ads-api/README.md

 - `onQueryError` - `query` and `report`
 - `onStreamError` - `reportStream` (but **not** `reportStreamRaw`)
 - `onMutationError`
+- `onServiceStart`

-These hooks are executed when a query/stream/mutation throws an error.
+These hooks are executed when a query/stream/mutation/service throws an error.
 If the error is a Google Ads failure then it will be converted to a `GoogleAdsFailure` first.
 The error can be accessed in these hooks with the `error` argument.
 Note that the `onStreamError` hook will not work with the `reportStreamRaw` method to avoid blocking the thread.

 ```ts
 import { OnQueryError } from "google-ads-api";